rnreich/recursive-symmetric-adversarial-ensemble/README.md

 - Set number of projector flags to SYN_SIZE and use it as a communication and action endpoint (interface of the AI), as in deep reinforcement learning, while the "environment" is feeded in real-time into the negotiator input point, which is also compatible with the shape of the projector flags.

+- Use unlimited number of synapses from more than one machine, each time selecting the required amount of latent spaces required to fit the input size of the network; The selection of synapses (identifiable) may be made by a neural network under the negotiator's domain.

 --------------------------------------------------------------------------------

 **Usage (basic tutorial): python3 load.py**